 Being a Florida homeowner can come with a lot of risks – a lot of them being weather related.
-Before the 2018 storm season, you may need to consider getting work done on your house prior to or after a storm approaches.
-Before you hire a contractor, there are things you need to be aware of.
+After any major storm. you may need work done to repair damage to your home.
+But, before you hire a contractor, there are things you need to be aware of.
 Check out this list of important information regarding an Assignment of Benefits, and make sure you’re prepared before you sign an agreement.

 What is an AOB?

 An Assignment of Benefits is an agreement between you and a third party where you transfer your rights, benefits and financial interest in an insurance policy claim to another party.
 It is commonly used when hiring a contractor, roofer or water mitigation company to make repairs to your property.
 Once the Assignment of Benefits is complete, your insurance company must make payments directly to the party completing repairs and you lose the ability to deal directly with your insurance company for your claim.
 This is a legal arrangement but can allow unscrupulous contractors to submit improper claims, causing legal battles to ensue.
 You should ALWAYS contact your insurance company to notify them of damages before taking any action to make permanent repairs after a storm.
 You can avoid the risk of this happening to you by recognizing warning signs and following some simple guidelines.